Alarm-Siren/arduino-kicad-library/README.md

 ## Library Setup
 To add this library to your KiCad Project, do the following steps:
-1. Copy the source files to your Project.
+1. Copy the source files to the root of your KiCad project's folder.
 Make sure that the Arduino.pretty folder structure is preserved.
-2. In Eeschema (the schematic editor of KiCad) go to Preferences -> Component Libraries.
-Click the "Add" button next to "Component library files".
-3. Navigate to your project folder, select "arduino.lib" and click "open".
-4. You may wish to adjust the newly added arduino schematic library to be near the top of the load order using the "Up" and "Down" buttons, but this is optional and is only relevant if you have other libraries that use the same names for parts.
+2. In Schematic Editor go to "Preferences" -> "Manage Symbol Libraries..." menu option.
+3. In the Symbol Libraries dialogue that appears, switch to the "Project Specific Libraries" tab.
+4. Click "Add empty row to table" button (the button with a big cross in it, beneath the table).
+5. In the new line of the table, set Library Path to "${KIPRJMOD}\arduino.kicad_sym" on Windows or "${KIPRJMOD}/arduino.kicad_sym" on Linux/Mac, and ensure Plugin Type is "KiCad".
+6. You can leave the Options and Description fields blank.
+You should set Nickname to something descriptive - for example, "Arduino Library".
+7. Close the Symbol Libraries dialogue and exit Schematic Editor.
-5. OK out and exit Eeschema.
-Open Pcbnew (the PCB editor of KiCad) go to Preferences -> Footprint Libraries Manager.
+8. In PCB Editor go to "Preferences" -> "Manage Footprint Libraries..." menu option.
-6. Select the "Project Specific Libraries" tab and then click "Append Library".
+9. In the Footprint Libraries Libraries dialogue that appears, switch to the "Project Specific Libraries" tab.
+10. Click "Add empty row to table" button (the button with a big cross in it, beneath the table).
-7. In the new line of the table, set Library Path to "$(KIPRJMOD)\Arduino.pretty" on Windows or "$(KIPRJMOD)/Arduino.pretty" on Linux/Mac, and ensure Plugin Type is "KiCad".
-Options and Description can be left blank.
-You should set Nickname to something descriptive - like "Arduino" for example!
+11. In the new line of the table, set Library Path to "${KIPRJMOD}\Arduino.pretty" on Windows or "${KIPRJMOD}/Arduino.pretty" on Linux/Mac, and ensure Plugin Type is "KiCad".
+12. You can leave the Options and Description fields blank.
+You should set Nickname to something descriptive - for example, "Arduino Library".
+13. Close the Footprint Libraries dialogue and exit PCB Editor.
-8. All done: you are now ready to use these schematic components and footprints!
+14. All done: you are now ready to use these schematic components and footprints!

 ## A note about Power and Reset pins